NMPPMaxPlanck/GEMPICX/doc/sphinx/Forms/FormsDoxygen.rst

 API: Forms and Operators
 ========================

-In Gempic, the discrete de Rham complexes described in Section :ref:`Maxwell_with_discrete_forms` are of Finite Difference type, which means that the discrete forms are primarily characterized by their degrees of freedom on a (primal or dual) cartesian grid.
+In Gempic, the discrete de Rham complexes described in Section :ref:`sec:Maxwell_with_discrete_forms` are of Finite Difference type, which means that the discrete forms are primarily characterized by their degrees of freedom on a (primal or dual) cartesian grid.